Cheats121/Athena/README.md

 Athena processes the password using **Argon2id** to derive a 256-bit **Key Encryption Key (KEK)**.

-The KEK is used to protect the vault encryption key rather than directly encrypting all vault data.
+The KEK protects the vault encryption key rather than directly encrypting all vault data.

 ### 2. Random Vault DEK